-Changes in suspended solids (water clarity)

-Q: High A: Medium C: High

-Not sensitive

-Q: High A: Medium C: High
+Changes in suspended High High Not sensitive solids (water clarity) Q: High A: Medium C: High Q: High A: High C: High Q: High A: Medium C: H

 Intertidal biotopes will only be exposed to this pressure when submerged during the tidal cycle and thus have limited exposure.
 Siltation, which may be associated with increased suspended solids and the subsequent deposition of these is assessed separately (see siltation pressures).
 In general, increased suspended particles reduce light penetration and increase scour and deposition.
 They may enhance food supply to filter or deposit feeders (where the particles are organic in origin) or decrease feeding efficiency (where the particles are inorganic and require greater filtration efforts).